 Generally, a Network Engineer’s wide range of duties includes:

-- Installation and configuration.
-Network Engineers install equipment like routers, switches, servers, WAN accelerators, load balancers, and more, and ensure they’re properly configured.
+- Installation and configuration: Network Engineers install and configure equipment like routers, switches, servers, WAN accelerators, load balancers, and more.

-- Maintenance.
-Network Engineers also maintain the network, which involves ongoing monitoring, installing patches, and troubleshooting.
+- Maintenance: Network Engineers also maintain the network, which involves ongoing monitoring, installing patches and upgrades, and troubleshooting.

-- Security.
-Network security is a critical part of network design.
-Network Engineers implement and maintain security measures like firewalls and antivirus software.
+- Security: Network security is a critical part of network design.
+Network Engineers implement and maintain security measures like firewalls, VPNs, and antivirus software.
 They also perform data backups to make sure the network can recover if there’s a security breach.